Nanotube-AgNW Hybrid Films

 Another commercially available formulation for nanotube hybrid shielding films utilizes a transparent conductive substrate comprised of silver nanowire (AgNW) encapsulated with a functionalized nanotube coating.
 Being environmentally stable, the nanotube coating not only protects the AgNW network from moisture, humidity, and abrasion, but also creates a nanoscale conductive shield network.
 Effectively a nanoscale faraday cage, higher frequency waves are suppressed.
 Highly transparent and easily patterned to any shape, the AgNW nanotube hybrid is an ideal candidate for applications where shielding of LCD screens, user interface buttons, enclosure windows, lighted status indicators, or operational status monitors is required while not negatively impacting their individual visibility.

 Applying an optically clear adhesive, nanotube hybrid shielding films can be selectively applied with "peel & stick" ease.
-And measuring under 10-mile in thickness, nanotube hybrid shielding films require little space even in existing applications having minimal clearance envelope so can be added inside existing housings or enclosures without redesign.
+And measuring under 10-mils in thickness, nanotube hybrid shielding films require little space even in existing applications having minimal clearance envelope so can be added inside existing housings or enclosures without redesign.

 While not delivering as universal protection as demonstrated by the MM nanotube hybrid, the AgNW nanotube hybrid can still deliver effective protection in select applications.
 Providing effective shielding above 20dB particularly across the predominant WiFi and cellular frequencies including 2G and 5G as shown in the figure above, AgeNT-10 provides ample protection for smartphones, tablets, or any electronic device using standard wireless connectivity signals.